How do minerals affect how gallbladder stones are formed?

 - Chiropractic adjustments along with acupuncture can help to relax the body and allow the gallbladder to expel some small stones.

-- I encourage an ounce or two of organic Apple Cider vinegar with warm water and caster oil packs if discomfort is occurring.
+- I encourage drinking an ounce or two of organic Apple Cider vinegar with warm water.
+Caster oil packs if discomfort is occurring can help as well.

 - I work with them on their dietary changes to work toward a healthy weight if they have excess.